By Dr Vera L Barbosa

 2. Get advice from the assessor on measures to be compliant with the COSHH regulations.

 3. Regular inspection should be carried out and when found Legionella must be reported to the CQC.
 This is required under Regulation 18 of the Health and Social Care Act.

 4. Records must be kept for at least five years.

 Guidance for controlling Legionella in water systems

-Copper and Silver Ionisation for Legionella control in care homes in the UK
+Copper & Silver Ionisation for Legionella control in UK care homes

 Although relatively new, copper and silver ionisation (CSI) has been used widely in the USA, Europe and the UK, including care homes.
 I have chosen to discuss the use of CSI in this article because after carrying a research of the main methods for controlling Legionella and other dangerous pathogens in man-made water systems (Barbosa & Thompson 2016), I concluded that this is a robust and effective system as well as being a system which does not pose danger to water users, pipework or the environment.

 Figure 1 below shows the results for three care homes in the south of England that are under a not-for-profit provider of housing and care for older people.
 All three homes have been using the CSI system for the past few years.